These are several different doors in Japanese houses.

-The Kura Doors are heavy and were used on storerooms that stored valuable items not on display in the main house.
-Due to their size and strength they make impressive dining tables.
+Kura do is a heavy door used to lock up storerooms that kept valuable items not on display in the main house.
+Due to their size and strength they make impressive dining table tops.

-The Yoshido Doors were also known as summer reed doors because they allowed cool breezes to ventilate a Japanese home.
-These were stored during winter and replaced the shoji and fusuma during the warmer months.
+Yoshido is also known as a summer reed door because it allows cool breezes to ventilate a Japanese home.
+These are stored during winter and replace the shoji and fusuma during the warmer months.
 Hinged together they make excellent screens.

-Fusuma are panels which can slide from side to side to act as a partition within a room or as a door.
+Fusuma are delicate sliding door panels which can act as a partition within a room or as a door.
 They were traditionally painted, often with landscape or animal scenes.
 They typically run on wooden rails at the top and bottom and can be easily converted into a cupboard door or hinged to use as a working door.

 Itado translates to plank door.
 These were often made using timber from a cross section of a single tree.